 Local governments should be allowed to devise methods to satisfy national standards that protect water quality and that are cost effective to meet the conditions of their particular jurisdiction.
-Therefore, as an federally alternative to mandated implementation of the national categorical pretreatment standards, Congress should authorize states to approve local pollutant elimination programs.
+Therefore, as an alternative to federally mandated implementation of the national categorical pretreatment standards, Congress should authorize states to approve local pollutant elimination programs.